Lancashire: Education

 Lancashire has a mostly comprehensive system with four state grammar schools.
 Not including sixth form colleges, there are 77 state schools (not including Burnley's new schools) and 24 independent schools.
-The Clitheroe area has secondary modern schools.
 Sixth form provision is limited at most schools in most districts, with only Fylde and Lancaster districts having mostly sixth forms at schools.
 The rest depend on FE colleges and sixth form colleges, where they exist.
 South Ribble has the largest school population and Fylde the smallest (only three schools).
 Burnley's schools have had a new broom and have essentially been knocked down and started again in 2006.
 There are many Church of England and Catholic faith schools in Lancashire.

 Lancashire is home to four universities: Lancaster University, the University of Central Lancashire, Edge Hill University and the Lancaster campus of the University of Cumbria.
 Seven colleges offer higher education courses.

 Transport

-Road
+Roadways

 The Lancashire economy relies strongly on the M6 motorway which runs from north to south, past Lancaster and Preston.
 The M55 connects Preston to Blackpool and is 11.5 miles (18.3 km) long.
 The M65 motorway from Colne, connects Burnley, Accrington, Blackburn to Preston.
 The M61 from Preston via Chorley and the M66 starting 500 m inside the county boundary near Edenfield, provide links between Lancashire and Manchester, and the trans-Pennine M62.
 The M58 crosses the southernmost part of the county from the M6 near Wigan to Liverpool via Skelmersdale.

 Other major roads include the east–west A59 between Liverpool in Merseyside and Skipton in North Yorkshire via Ormskirk, Preston and Clitheroe, and the connecting A565 to Southport; the A56 from Ramsbottom to Padiham via Haslingden and from Colne to Skipton; the A585 from Kirkham to Fleetwood; the A666 from the A59 north of Blackburn to Bolton via Darwen; and the A683 from Heysham to Kirkby Lonsdale via Lancaster.